alexandrakollarova/where-to-eat-api/README.md

 ### API endpoints

-`app.use('/api/login', AuthRouter)` handles user login
+`app.use('/api/login', AuthRouter)` handles user secure login, expects username and password, sends back encrytped credentials that is then stored in local storage in browser
-`app.use('/api/users',  UsersRouter)` handles creating a new user account
+`app.use('/api/users',  UsersRouter)` handles user registration, expects username and password, sends back encrytped credentials that is then stored in local storage in browser
-`app.use('/api/businesses', BusinessesRouter)` handles fetching restaurants from Yelp API
+`app.use('/api/businesses', BusinessesRouter)` handles fetching restaurants from Yelp API, expects browser's latitude and longitude that is used to fetch the restaurants in your location
-`app.use('/api/users_businesses', UsersBusinessesRouter)` handles the relation between users and saved restaurants under their account
+`app.use('/api/users_businesses', UsersBusinessesRouter)` handles the relation between users and saved restaurants under their account, expects encrytped user id

 ## Create and set up database using Postgres